1. Home

 Safe Replacement for TCE and nPB: A Look at Non-Flammable Solvents

 As safety and sustainability become more prioritized in the chemical industry, many are looking to replace their more harmful chemicals with safer and cleaner alternatives.
 Two chemicals that have become a bit of a hot topic in this area are trichloroethylene (TCE) and n-propyl bromide (nPB).
 Although they are effective in their applications, they are also extremely toxic.
-Inside this blog, we will explain their toxicities as well as what can replace them!
+Inside this blog, we will explain their toxicities as well as a safe replacement for TCE and nPB!

 The Problems with TCE and nPB